a) The Union to-day

 In the past 60 years, the EU has evolved from the European Economic Community with six countries (EEC) to a market of 500 million inhabitants and an increasingly centralized Union with 28 countries and 24 official languages.

 “Brussels” wants the EU to further integrate and continue to expand geographically.
-The common market for goods, services, capital and people shall be strictly implemented.
+The EU single market (common market for goods, services, capital and people) shall be strictly implemented.
 The crises of the Euro and the economy shall be overcome, and future similar crises shall be avoided by a common fiscal and economic policy, including a common economic government, common taxes and transfer payments for wealthier to less wealthy countries.

 A common foreign and defence policy (incl. a European army) shall enhance the international and global influence of the EU.
 New candidate states are waiting at its door, for example in the Balkans (Albania, Macedonia, Montenegro, Serbia), the Ukraine and Turkey – all this without the citizens in the EU being asked for their opinion.